What Is A Energy Recovery Ventilation System?

 For example, let’s look at the most common scenario in Texas: a hot summer day.
 The energy recovery ventilator draws in fresh, but warm, air through a vent and into the HVAC system, while simultaneously pulling in stale, but cool, air through the return vents in the house.
 The two currents move through each other inside the ERV.
 The warm, fresh air loses heat to the stale, cool air.
 The stale air exits to the outside, and fresh air, which is now pre-cooled, moves toward the air conditioner.
 The AC has much less work to do because the fresh air from outside has already lost the majority of its heat.
 The process works similarly during cold weather, only the indoor air warms up the stream of fresh outdoor air before it reaches the heater.

 An ERV will help a home enjoy fresher air while recovering a large amount of the energy that would have normally been lost to the outside.
 On average, an energy recovery ventilator will recover 85% of this energy, and that means you will experience little difference on your heating and cooling bills.
 In addition, moisture transfers between the air currents, meaning that an ERV also helps with balancing indoor humidity.
+Contact us for air purifiers in Arlington, TX.

 Call Us for Energy Recovery Ventilator Installation, Repair, and Replacement